psi4/psi4/doc/sphinxman/source/dft.rst

 through the SCF module, and the :ref:`SCF Introduction <sec:scfintro>` section is also relevant here.

-.. note:: Starting version 1.4, |PSIfour| uses an updated and extended (to 104 elements) set
+.. note:: Starting version 1.4 (tag v1.4a1 in the development repository), |PSIfour| uses an updated and extended (to 104 elements) set
           of Bragg-Slater radii.
 This leads to minimal deviations in absolute energies (1E-06 au) and relative energies (below 0.002 kcal/mol for S22), depending also on the applied grid, compared to older versions.
-We advice not to mix absolute energies from 1.4 and pre-1.4 for the calculation of relative energies.
+We advise not to mix absolute energies absolute energies from before and after this change for the calculation of relative energies.

 .. note:: After May 2017 (anytime after the v1.1 release), |PSIfour|